Kalinganagar: Economy

-Kalinganagar is a top-rated fastest growing town among India's other developed cities.
-Kalinganagar ranked higher according to criteria reflecting its presence on economy and industrial growth on similar lists as published by other entities.
+Kalinganagar is a global steel hub of international business and commerce having many manufacturing companies and corporations established.
 The town is a major center for banking and finance, retailing, steel, coal, iron, cromite mines trade, transportation, real estate, as well as traditional advertising, legal services, accountancy, insurance, theater, fashion, and the arts in the India.

-IDCO has prepared master plan for Kalinganagar industrial complex.
+IDCO has prepared plan for Kalinganagar industrial complex.
 It has both public steel company like NINL and many private steel companies such as Tata Steel, Tata Power, Jindal Steel, VISA Steel, Mesco etc. and other companies like Emami, Container Corporation etc. Kalinga Nagar Development Authority (KNDA) will take over all development, planning and building regulations.